Guide to Reporting

 These reports provide valuable data for us to track student progress and engagement, and to intervene and provide support when it’s needed.

-In addition to reports, Parent Teacher Interviews are held in Term 2, and Tutor Conferences are held in Term 3.
+In addition to reports, Parent-Teacher Meetings are held in Term 2, and Tutor Conferences are held in Term 3.

-Learning Attributes reflect how well the student is demonstrating the competencies required to be successful in their subjects.
+Learning Attributes reflect how well the student is demonstrating the competencies required to be successful in their learning.
+In simpler terms, it reports effort.

 Ready to Learn – The student arrives to class on time, prepared for the lesson with correct equipment and uniform